 After January 1st, 2015, ERCOT shall serve as the flat start coordinator for all DWG cases.

-Dynamics Data Updates
+Dynamic Data Updates

 Each DWG member shall review the dynamic data from the prior year for its portion of the ERCOT System and provide necessary updates according to the schedule established in section 4.1.1.
 The changes in the data must be identified and submitted with the updated data.